wakabibrian/React-Jonas/README.md

 The children prop is a prop each react component automatically receives and the value of the children prop is exactly between the opening and the closing tag of the component

 More Details in the PDF

+## Prop Drilling

+Prop Drilling means that we need to pass some prop through several nested child components inorder to get that data into some deeply nested components.
+Prop drilling is not the best solution if we have to pass props to really deep nested components.

+## Component Composition

+Component composition is combining different components using the children prop(or explicitly defined props)

+With Component composition we can create;

+-   Highly reusable and flexible components
+-   Fix prop drilling problem (great for layouts )

+Details in PDF